From tuna to tech, Hexagon breaks Swedish mould

 Rollen says the prospect of leaving is not on his mind.

-"It is still fun," he said, and cited a remark made by one-time board member Carl-Henric Svanberg, now chairman of British oil and gas group BP.
+"It is still fun," he said, and cited a remark made by one-time board member Carl-Henric Svanberg, now chairman of British oil and gas group BP (BP.L).

 "He said at a board meeting that the graveyard is full of irreplaceable people.
 One day I will resign and it will work out fine finding a successor."